futo-org/ret/README.md

 It's perfect for learning a new CPU architecture, quickly disassembling bytecode, or trying out ideas in assembly.

 # Features
-- Assemble, disassemble, and run ARM64, ARM32, RISC-V, and X86
+- Assemble, disassemble, and run X86, ARM64, ARM32, RISC-V, and PowerPC
-- Smart hex parser and formatter - output as bytes, 32bit integers, or C arrays
+- Smart hex parser and formatter - output as bytes, 32-bit integers, or C arrays
 - Works entirely *client-side* in the browser through WebAssembly, no server required
 - Incredibly lightweight - no unnecessary JS frameworks, assets, or cookies
 - Customizable and ready for self-hosting - unpack a zip of static content into your web server